ON Semiconductor Corporation (ON) Shares Up Despite Recent Market Volatility

 ON’s Market Performance

-The stock of ON Semiconductor Corporation (ON) has seen a -0.42% decrease in the past week, with a 10.15% rise in the past month, and a 11.82% gain in the past quarter.
-The volatility ratio for the week is 2.96%, and the volatility levels for the past 30 days are at 3.89% for ON.
-The simple moving average for the last 20 days is -3.66% for ON stock, with a simple moving average of 19.03% for the last 200 days.
+The stock of ON Semiconductor Corporation (ON) has seen a 6.23% increase in the past week, with a 3.36% rise in the past month, and a 16.11% gain in the past quarter.
+The volatility ratio for the week is 4.41%, and the volatility levels for the past 30 days are at 3.55% for ON.
+The simple moving average for the last 20 days is 2.64% for ON stock, with a simple moving average of 25.38% for the last 200 days.

-Volatility was left at 3.89%, however, over the last 30 days, the volatility rate increased by 2.96%, as shares surge +6.51% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +21.74% upper at present.
+Volatility was left at 3.55%, however, over the last 30 days, the volatility rate increased by 4.41%, as shares sank -2.84% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +33.77% upper at present.

-During the last 5 trading sessions, ON fell by -0.42%, which changed the moving average for the period of 200-days by +47.66% in comparison to the 20-day moving average, which settled at $81.44.
-In addition, ON Semiconductor Corporation saw 25.43% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ON rose by +6.23%, which changed the moving average for the period of 200-days by +48.21% in comparison to the 20-day moving average, which settled at $80.84.
+In addition, ON Semiconductor Corporation saw 33.24% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading